atamberg/cs341-firegl/final/final.md

 - Overlay for skybox for a toggleable night mode
 - We ported toon shaders to work with deferred shading.
-- Although we present it as part of our scene design, the fire spread, generation, and other scene features not strictly about meshes could be considered additional components.
+- Although we present it as part of our scene design, the fire spread, generation, and other scene features not strictly about meshes could be considered as add-ons.
 - We consider sobel outlines to be part of our toon shader implementation, even though the original project instructions lists toon shaders and outlines as separate features